DevExpress/devextreme-documentation/concepts/Common/Integration Guides/70 Manage Azure Blob Storage with DevExtreme Components/30 FileManager.md

         <NextMarker />
     </EnumerationResults>

 The `FileManager` component cannot work with such data.
-We need to perform additional actions to generate a FileManager-compatible filesystem representation.
+You need to take additional steps to generate a FileManager-compatible file system representation.

-We can perform this task on the client or on the server.
+This task can take place on the client or on the server.

 ### Client-side Data Handling